Elrabu/Fetch_ai_digital_auto/README.md

 # Fetch_ai_digital_auto

-a velocitas vehicle app that uses the platform ASI:One to make safety-aware wiper decisions based on VSS signals (hood state, wiper mode, speed).
+a velocitas vehicle app that uses a fetch.ai agent hosted on the ASI:One platform to make safety-aware wiper decisions based on VSS signals (hood state, wiper mode, speed).

 ## Hierarchy